-In general, the assessment and selection of senior management shall consider the following factors in determining role-profile fit: (a) skills, knowledge, expertise and industry experience; (b) past contribution and performance; (c) character, professionalism and integrity.
-Each and every candidates for senior management roles are to go through a stringent screening process where their competencies and potential are to be assessed through a mix of Interviews, aptitude test, competency and or psychometric assessments in order to ensure the candidate has the right personal profile to be successful in the role.
+In general, the assessment and selection of senior management shall consider the following factors in determining role-profile fit: (a) skills, knowledge, expertise and industry experience; (b) past contribution and performance; and (c) character, professionalism and integrity.
+Each and every candidate for senior management roles is required to go through a stringent screening process where the candidate's competencies and potential are to be assessed through a mix of interviews, aptitude test, competency and/ or psychometric assessments in order to ensure the candidate has the right personal profile to be successful in the role.
 Pre-employment Reference Checks and Post-Employment Reference Checks are also performed to determine past performance track records, conduct, and behaviour of the selected candidate.
-In addition, all candidates for senior management roles are to submit their declaration on F&P criteria during the selection process, where it addresses the following areas: (a) Probity, Personal Integrity and Reputation(b) Competence and Capability(c) Financial Integrity For most of the senior management positions, final approval for hiring should always be obtained from the CEO, on top of the review and approval of Hiring Manager & Human Resources to ensure hiring decisions are made objectively in the best interests of the company taking into account multiple perspectives and insights.
-Where required, Board Approval is also obtained for certain roles.
+In addition, all candidates for senior management roles are to submit their declaration on F&P criteria during the selection process, where it addresses the following areas: (a) Probity, Personal Integrity and Reputation;(b) Competence and Capability; and(c) Financial Integrity.
+For most of the senior management positions, final approval for hiring should always be obtained from the CEO, on top of the review and approval of Hiring Manager & Human Resources to ensure hiring decisions are made objectively in the best interest of the Company taking into account multiple perspectives and insights.
+Where required, Board's approval is also obtained for certain roles.
 Explanation for : departure Large companies are re encouraged to complete th equired to complete the columns below.
 Non-large companies are e columns below.
 Measure : Timeframe :